SWEEP-Inc/GVCF/README.md

 ### Implementation

-* SWEEP **tasks** are pre deployed to the cloud provider, and SWEEP provides the Workflow manangement backbone
+* SWEEP **tasks** are pre deployed to the cloud provider, and SWEEP provides the Workflow manangement backbone, but you can run it without SWEEP

+### Setup

+* Push the base image to your <yourDockerHubId>, once pushed, update the repository location in all your task Docker compose files
 * s3://<yourS3bucket> needs to be changed to a S3 bucket that can be used as a scratch area
 * Base docker compose file has placeholders for AWS credentials that needs to be replaced, namely <yourAWSAccessKey> & <yourAWSSecretAccessKey>